 - Heavy: Warriors, Guardians & Revenants

 Obviously each armor weight has different value in defense.

 Whenever you get downed or die in the game your armor will take damage too.
 When that happens you will see an orange shield icon under your Health Bar.
 That’s when you will need to find an armor repair anvil to repair your armor.
 It looks something like this:

 For some years now it’s free to repair your armor so no worries about costs there!

-Each profession can have up to 2 weapon sets (except Elementalists) and swap between them during combat, with a 9 second cooldown in swapping.
+Each profession can have up to 2 weapon sets (except Elementalists and Engineers) and swap between them during combat, with a 9 second cooldown in swapping.
 Weapons are divided in 3 main types: Main Hand, Off-Hand and Aquatic weapons.

 Main Hand is the basic weapon, taking up 3 of the 5 skills if it’s One-Handed or all 5 if it’s Two-Handed.
 Having a Two-Handed weapon negates the Off-Hand

 Off-Hand is the weapon that takes the last 2 skill spots if you are using a One-Handed as Main Hand.